Language

 ValueDescription

 staticPositions the element according to the normal document flow.
+The document flow (normal flow) is the mechanism by which HTML elements are placed naturally from top to bottom in the order they are written.
 The 'top', 'right', 'bottom', and 'left' properties have no effect.
 This is the initial value.

 relativePositions the element relative to its normal position in the document flow.
 The space the element would have occupied in the normal flow is preserved.
 When this value is specified, the 'top', 'right', 'bottom', and 'left' properties specify the offset from the element's normal position.

-absolutePositions the element relative to the nearest ancestor whose 'position' is not 'static'.
-If no such ancestor exists, it is positioned relative to the window.
+absolutePositions the element relative to its containing block.
+The containing block is the nearest ancestor element with a 'position' value other than 'static' (such as 'relative').
+If all ancestor elements have 'position: static', it is positioned relative to the window.
 The space the element would have occupied in the normal flow is not preserved.
 When this value is specified, the 'top', 'right', 'bottom', and 'left' properties specify the distance from each edge of the containing block.

 fixedPositions the element relative to the window.
 The position remains fixed even when scrolling.
 The space the element would have occupied in the normal flow is not preserved.
 When this value is specified, the 'top', 'right', 'bottom', and 'left' properties specify the distance from each edge of the window.